Research

 Mo H, Channa Y, Ferrara TM, Waxse BJ, Schlueter DJ, Tran TC, Awan AH, Goleva SB, Williams A, Babbar A, Stubblefield O, Keaton JM, Larson EA, Wilke RA, Denny JC.
 Hyponatremia associated with the use of common antidepressants in the All of Us Research Program.
 Clin Pharmacol Ther.
 2025;117(2):534-543.
 PMID: 39540435

-- ASHG: Identification and Validation of Common Respiratory Infections in All of Us 2025
+- AMIA 2024: Identification and Validation of Common Respiratory Infections in All of Us

-- IDWeek: Higher Step Count is Associated with Reduced Risk of Long COVID
+- IDWeek 2025: Higher Step Count is Associated with Reduced Risk of Long COVID